Pavelius/eob2/README.md

 - **Percent saving throws**: repsresent percent visualisation of saving throws instead of chance on d20 dice.
 All mechanics have original values but representation is percent.
 So `20` on d20 is 5% success, `19+` on d20 is 10% success and so on.
 - **Deflect critial**: when occurs critical hit this is chance to evade doubled (or tripled) damage.
+- **Detect secrets door**: when passed by secret button character has chance to notify button on wall.

 ### Hot keys

+There are diffirence in hotkeys when party is in dungeon and in the city.

+#### Party in city hotkeys

 - `A` or `Left` move focus rect to the left.
 - `S` or `Right` move focus rect to the right.